seansund/ground-school-angular/README.md

 * review index.html
 * review the configuration files
 * review the end-to-end tests in e2e folder
-* for more infor see https://angular.io/guide/quickstart
+* for more info see https://angular.io/guide/quickstart

 ## Run the unit tests
 In terminal run